Artyom-Gusarov/virtual-methods-returning-Awaitable/README.md

 ### Results

-Results on AMD 5500U / 16GB RAM in [benchmark/results](benchmark/results)
+Results on AMD 5500U / 16 GB RAM / GCC 13.1 in [benchmark/results](benchmark/results)

+`dynamic::Awaiter` faster at times than coroutine implementation, which uses simplified coroutines without many features that can make them slower.

 ## Unit tests